dynatrace-oss/cloud-snippets/aws/aws-ecr-event-forwarder/README.md

 - Dynatrace version 1.296+
 - Make sure to install and configure the [latest AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-- In a terminal, enter `aws configure` and set `us-east-1` as the default region for setting up all resources.
+- In a terminal, enter `aws configure` and set `us-east-1` (or your preferred region) as the default region for setting up all resources.

 ### 1. Set up secret with OpenPipeline Api-Token

-Replace the Api-Token in the following command with a valid [access token](https://docs.dynatrace.com/docs/manage/access-control/access-tokens) that has the `openpipeline.events_security` token scope:
+Replace the `Api-Token` in the following command with a valid [access token](https://docs.dynatrace.com/docs/manage/access-control/access-tokens) that has the `openpipeline.events_security` token scope:

 ```bash
 aws secretsmanager create-secret \